Software

 Miniexact xc

 This is a project that originated from a seminar.
 It implements an easily extendable C-based exact cover solver, with support for colors and multiplicity.
 It implements Donald Knuth's Algorithm X, C, M, and C$.
 It is available on GitHub as both the source code and a web-based version.
+It is also available as a pre-compiled package on PyPI, thanks to the excellent CIBuildWheel.

 pyQBF qbf

 pyQBF is an extension of pySAT that I've writte together with Mark Peyrer.
 It adds quantifier support to pySAT and embeds multiple QBF solvers and can directly execute them from a Python environment.
+It is also available on PyPI.

 SIMDIMACS sat qbf